 9. What Is My Personal Injury Case Worth?

-This is a key question to ask your personal injury lawyer, but that doesn’t mean you’ll get the right answer.
+This is a crucial question to ask your personal injury lawyer, but that doesn’t mean you’ll get the right answer.

 A personal injury calculator can help give a ballpark, and a personal injury lawyer should provide you with an even more realistic range based on the details of your case, but no two cases are the same.
 Settlement offers will vary based on the strength of the evidence and the unique formulas different insurance companies use.

-You don’t want a lawyer to tell you that they can guarantee a certain amount, but they can certainly tell you about previous similar cases they’ve handled and what the outcomes were.
+It’s a red flag if a personal injury lawyer you’re interviewing tells you they can guarantee a certain amount.
+Still, they should certainly be able to tell you about previous similar cases they’ve handled and what the outcomes were.